coolperson1981/neara-location-chat/README.md

 See `DIGITALOCEAN.md` for DigitalOcean setup notes.
 The app can be deployed as a Node service on a Droplet or adapted for DigitalOcean App Platform after pushing to a Git repo.

-## Video Outline

-**Q1: Why build this?**

-Start with the problem: nearby discovery is useful, but first contact is awkward and location privacy is sensitive.
-Neara explores an opt-in, mutual-consent pattern where AI helps people start a conversation without making the app feel invasive.

-**Q2: How does it work?**

-Show the app flow: profile interview, exact/demo location, nearby map, person card, wave request, accept, conversation card, chat drawer, and AI draft.
-Then explain the architecture: frontend, Node backend, in-memory realtime state, match-agent schemas, DigitalOcean/OpenAI/local AI provider chain.

-**Q3: Potential use cases and impact**

-Use cases include college campuses, conferences, coworking spaces, neighborhoods, festivals, and small communities where people are physically near each other but need a low-pressure way to start.
-The value is reducing social friction while keeping consent and privacy visible.

-**Q4: What more would you add?**

-Discuss persistence, auth, HTTPS deployment, stronger privacy controls, moderation, user testing, a real vector database, and a future mobile BLE layer.

 ## Process, Integrity, and Disclosure